8x8-dxi/ContactNowAPI/ECNOW.md

     'table' => 'Willtest',
     // Other Options
     'dataset' => 3,
-    // If you need to return data by callback datettime or process date.
+    // If you need to return data by callback datetime or process date.
 This filter works with tstart & tstop 'timetype' => 'callback', // 'callback' OR 'processdate' 'tstart' => '2017-11-01',
     'tstart' => '2017-11-26 23:59:59',